Where to Take a Sommelier Course in Paris?

 So we decided to keep it simple, clear, and useful.

-👉 This guide will help you choose THE training course that matches your objectives.
+👉 This guide will help you choose THE training that matches your goals.

-Whether you want to earn a degree or simply understand what you're drinking, you're in the right place.
+Whether you want to earn a diploma or simply understand what you're drinking, you're in the right place.

 Because absolutely everything depends on that.

-Let's get down to basics.
-The ones that too many aspiring sommeliers overlook, yet make all the difference.
+Let's tackle the fundamentals.
+The ones too many future sommeliers overlook, but which make all the difference.

 Learn the Fundamentals with a Sommelier or Wine Merchant

-To register for a WSET 2 without knowing how to recognize a Chardonnay is to shoot yourself in the foot.
+Enrolling in a WSET 2 without knowing how to recognize a Chardonnay is shooting yourself in the foot.

-The certification courses assume that you already speak the language of wine.
+Certification courses assume you already speak the language of wine.

 Otherwise?
 You'll sink in the first week.